 Robert McHugh speaks to James Lenehan, founder of Early Table, on his plans to triple membership of the platform by March 2025.

-Early Table was launched in 2023 to give diners a chance to try new restaurants at an affordable price while also helping restaurants to fill empty tables during the early part of the evening.
+Early Table was launched in 2023, to give diners a chance to try new restaurants at affordable prices while helping restaurants to fill empty tables during the early part of the evening.
 Restaurants using Early Table’s service nationwide include Asador Barbecue and Grill, Shaku Maku, Hyde Dublin, Bloom Brasserie, Brother Hubbard, Paulies Pizza, and more.
-Dine at home options include BASE Pizza, Saba and Bombay Pantry.
+Dine-at-home options include BASE Pizza, Saba and Bombay Pantry.

 What inspired you to open Early Table?

-What would you say directly to restaurants who are considering using your platform?
+What would you say directly to restaurants that are considering using your platform?

 The problem that we are solving for restaurants is filling tables at off-peak times.
 That is the key message that we want to get across.